Reviews You Can Rely On

 Our Verdict

 The Ride Concepts Livewire is a quality shoe that delivers an outstanding price to performance ratio.
 Don't let the subtle looks fool you, this shoe provides impressive amounts of grip, comfort, and protection.
 The Rubber Kinetics DST 6.0 High Grip outsole provides some of the best pedal grip in the test.
 They may be a little bulkier than some, but they fit well and provide all-day comfort.
 The soles strike a nice balance of power transfer, pedal feel, and off the bike walkability.
 They may not be the lightest or most breathable shoe in our test class, but we feel their otherwise well-rounded performance and versatility make the Livewire an extraordinary option for riders who are on a budget.
-See it rated versus top competitors in our review of the best mountain bike flat shoes.
+See it rated versus top competitors in our review of mountain bike flat shoes.

 REASONS TO BUY